AjayLSojitra/Word-Search-Game/README.md

 Word Search Game

+(Must)TODO items for launch:

+✔ Before showing interstitial ads, show the loader indicator first like, ads is loading, that we have already implemented on our other apps.
+✔ Fix header gap on Toolbar.
+✔ Show interstitial ads in Categories list screen.
+✔ Enhance the label in Welcome screen on CTAs.
+✔ Add Image in Category list screen along with category name.
+- Add Ads-free subscription - Revenuecat config.
+- AppStore configurations
+- Add Share and Rate option on home screen.
+- Add How to Play screen on Settings.
+- Enhance How to Play screen design.
+✔ Feedback screen design manage minor only.
+✔ Remove unnecessary banner ads.
+- Add App Open ad.
+✔ Rewarded Ads issue on iOS.
+- Init game design modification.
+Because it's look like same we have on Verbal Fluency Game.
+- Add Copy option after user typed the required character on output.
+✔ Add done or Over option on Play Game screen if we went through Category choose.
+Because they were no other option to Game Over except back button.
+- Share option is taking too much time on the Game over screen - so need to check it.
+- Settings screen language selection not applying immediately.

 Initial project setup

 Error when build iOS: "Cocoapods is not available, make sure it's installed and in your PATH" Run command in Terminal : npx react-native init HelloRN